surniaulula/wpsso/readme.txt

 = 6.26.1 =

 (2020/03/29) Added AMP image sizes to the SSO &gt; Image Sizes page (as hidden options), even if an AMP plugin is not active.
 Fixed a possible `image_make_intermediate_size()` error.
-Fixed incorrectly disabled "or Image URL" options.
+Fixed incorrectly disabled "or an Image URL" options.

 = 6.26.0 =